Join Us For the highest Distinguished Gentleman’s Ride in the world

 KARGIL TO SRINAGAR via Zoji La (approx. 210kms – 8 hrs)

 With a big day ahead, we start early and travel through Drass onto Srinagar, the second coldest inhabited place on earth.
 Here you’ll have spectacular views of Kargil’s famous Peaks, Tiger Hill and Tololing Peak.
 We cross Zoji La (3528m) to enter the Srinagar Valley which is an amazing experience.
-After having lunch in the beautiful Sonamarg, we will continue on until we arrive to our destination of Srinagar, staying overnight in houseboats situated on the Dal Lake.
+After having lunch in the beautiful Sonamarg, we will continue on until we arrive at our destination of Srinagar, staying overnight in houseboats situated on the Dal Lake.

 FREE DAY ON DAL LAKE HOUSEBOAT